ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

   <img src="./assets/overall.png" width="90%" />
 </p>

-Candidate rules are presented using the Rule Authoring Editor (on the left) in Rulepad format.
-There are 5 actions you can do with the Rule Validation Tool.
+Candidate rules are presented using the Rule Authoring Editor (on the left) in RulePad format.
+There are 6 actions you can do with the Rule Validation Tool.

 1. You can edit the presented rule using the Rule Authoring Editor.